MicrosoftDocs/azure-devops-docs/docs/artifacts/quickstarts/python-cli.md

 "recommendations": "true"
 ---

-# Publish and consume Python packages (CLI)
+# Publish and install Python packages (CLI)

 [!INCLUDE [version-gt-eq-azure-devops-2019](../../includes/version-gt-eq-2019.md)]

 Azure Artifacts enables developers to manage their dependencies from a single feed.
-You can publish and consume Python packages to and from your feed using the command line.
-In this article, you'll learn how to:
+You can publish and install Python packages to and from your feed using the command line.
+In this article, you learn how to:

 > [!div class="checklist"]
 > * Create an new feed.